pudly/schmopera-hugo/content/articles/tis-the-season-for-schwag.md

 date = "2017-12-08T22:00:00-05:00"
 lastmod = "2017-12-08T22:00:00-05:00"
 publishDate = "2017-12-08T22:00:00-05:00"
-slug = "tis-the-season-for-schwag"
-title = "&#039;Tis the season for Schwag!"
+short_description = "We've got tees, hoodies, and our adorable little Schmug, all designed with care by the folks here at Schmopera.
+Get a laugh and help support our ad-free, opera-savvy content this holiday season.
+Happy shopping!" slug = "tis-the-season-for-schwag" title = "&#039;Tis the season for Schwag!"
 +++